 1) Currently, there is no fire-fighting equipment installed at these premises.
-Firefighting hydrants are located at the front elevation of the premise and a second hydrant located near to the entrance of Brookview.
+Firefighting hydrants are located at various points near to the main entrance.
+Fire Hydrant located in Church Gardens outside bin room number 12 & bin room number 6.

 Section 12